nenad-vujicic/openstreetmap-website/DOCKER.md

-# Using Docker and Docker Compose for Development and Testing
+# Using Docker and Docker Compose for Developments and Testing

 These instructions are designed for setting up `openstreetmap-website` for development and testing using [Docker](https://www.docker.com/).
 This will allow you to install the OpenStreetMap application and all its dependencies in Docker images and then run them in containers, almost with a single command.